OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 The attacker manipulates (training) data to affect the algorithm's behavior.
 Also called _causative attacks_.

-Example 1: breaking into a training set database to add images of stop signs with yellow stickers, labeling them as 55 mile/hr signs, to dangerously fool a self-driving car by putting stickers on real stop signs.
+Example 1: an attacker breaks into a training set database to add images of houses and labels them as 'fighter plane', to mislead the camera system of an autonomous missile.
+The missile is then manipulated to attack houses.
+With a good test set this unwanted behaviour may be detected.
+However, the attacker can make the poisoned data represent input that normally doesn't occur and therefore would not be in a testset.
+Tje attacker can then create that abnormal input in practice.
+In the previous exmaple this could be houses with white crosses on the door.
 See [MITRE ATLAS - Poison traing data](https://atlas.mitre.org/techniques/AML.T0020)
-Example 2: training data obtained from a malicious supplier has been poisoned.
+Example 2: a malicious supplier poisons data that is later obtained by another party to train a model.
 See [MITRE ATLAS - Publish poisoned datasets](https://atlas.mitre.org/techniques/AML.T0019)
 Example 3: false information in documents on the internet causes a Large Language Model to output false results.
 That false information can be planted by an attacker, but of course also by accident.
 The latter case is a real GenAI risk, but technically comes down to the issue of having false data in a training set which falls outside of the security scope.

-Background: An important risk factor in the additional attack surface of AI engineering is the presence of production data in the engineering process.
-In order to train and test a working model, data scientists need access to real data, which may be sensitive.
-This is different from non-AI engineering in which typically the test data can be either synthesized or anonymized.
-An appropriate countermeasure is the limitation of access to this data to the engineers that really need it, and shield it from the rest of the team.
-In addition, some AI platforms provide mechanisms that allow the training and testing of a model without the data scientists having access to the data.

 **Controls for data poisoning:**